 How To Heal Bruised Lips After Kissing

 According to WebMD, bruises can occur when blood vessels are damaged or broken.
-This can happen due to a blow to the area, which causes the vessels to leak blood under the skin.
+This can happen due to a blow to the area, which causes the vessels to leak blood under the skin, but how to get rid of a bruise on your lip, after kissing?

-Why Do You Get Swollen Lips After Kiss?
+Why Do You Get Swollen Lips After You Kiss Someone?

 In some cases, the swelling may last longer if you are allergic to something in the person’s saliva.
 Swelling can also occur if you bite your lip or if you have had fillers injected into your lips.